 Finally, build your team with transparency and honesty.
 Transition and change are hard on people.
 The students, parents, faculty, staff, board, and alumni want to get to know you.
 Let them in.
 Open up to them and build relationships.
 This will serve you well as you move beyond the transition and begin implementing your vision and accomplishing your mission.

-LS: What pitfalls should someone in your situation be aware of?
+LS: What pitfalls should someone transitioning into leadership be aware of?
 Is there something that caught you totally unaware, but that you think might be a common issue or hurdle for other schools?

 MS: I was not emotionally or professionally prepared for the gravitas of the actual organizational shift from the retiring head to me.
 As we moved through the transition, which began August 1, I noticed the staff naturally and appropriately beginning to look to me for direction and leadership.
 By Thanksgiving, as the natural rhythm of school life forces a focus on the next school year, my role as the leader increased.
 However, the retiring head was moving into the celebration phase of the process.
 The resulting organizational tension and stress was real and must be understood.
 I don’t think this unnatural or, in any case, negative.
 You must, however, respect it and prepare for it.
 As I process this, I am wondering if shortening the length of the overlap would have eliminated this tension and stress or if it would have simply shifted it sooner.
 Regardless, if you are going to have an overlap, which I would encourage, this dynamic should be talked about and prepared for.